tagyoureit/nodejs-poolController/README.md

 1. Download the latest [code release](https://github.com/tagyoureit/nodejs-poolController/releases)
 1. Unzip into nodejs-poolController.
 1. Run 'npm install' in the new folder (where package.json exists).
 This will automatically install all the dependencies (serial-port, express, sockets.io, etc).
-1. Run the app by calling 'node index.js'* (again, in the root directory).
+1. Run the app by calling 'npm start'* (again, in the root directory).
 It should now run properly.
-   * to run with a specific configuration, run `node index.js arg` where arg is the name of your current config file. eg `node index.js configCustomized.json`.
+   * to run with a specific configuration, run `node index.js arg` where arg is the name of your current config file. eg `npm start configCustomized.json`.
 By default, the app will load `config.json`.
 ***

 ## Support